Willecode/Meadow/README.md

 This is my OpenGL learning place, where I push demos I have made with the help of https://learnopengl.com/.
 The project involves source code provided by the website. **My code is in src/*_demo.cpp and shaders/.
 This project is in it's early stages, more demos will come.**

+Each demo contains gif(s and some insight about what I found interesting or difficult, what time was spent on, what I learned etc. while making it.

 # First demo
 ![](https://github.com/Willecode/OpenGL_playground/blob/300d6c4c5e4c979e3984dc671672613facb80b16/movement_demo.gif)